 Frequently Asked Questions (FAQs) • Luther Seminary Technology Blog.
 Click on the cloud tag for EndNote.
 You'll find many good tips on using EndNote.
 Many FAQs are listed.

-Search WorldCat, add resources to your library without typing.
+Search Discovery and add resources to your library without typing.
 Instructions & information

-Most of the time the resource will then be added to your EndNote library.
+Most of the time the resource will be added directly to your EndNote library.

 NOTE: The catalog connection file for MARTIN does NOT work anymore.
-Our new catalog is WorldCat.
+Our new catalog is Discovery.

 Modified Output Style